Table Mountain

 If you got at least to about level 21 from earlier floors, you should not have an issue fighting them.

-Shiren, causing him to take a random action.
-This will often use or waste a valuable
+dangerous.
+Can hypnotize Shiren, causing him to take a random action.
+This will often use or waste a

-item.
-This can include: eating a Revival Herb, removing equipment and throwing at
+valuable item.
+This can include: eating a Revival Herb, removing equipment and throwing at it an

 Underground River Town